Overview of Local History Collection

 - The Local History Department also has a card index to the Green Bay Press-Gazette and the Green Bay News-Chronicle from 1962 to 1983.
 An index for the Press-Gazette covering July 1985 to 1996 is located in the microfilm area.
 These are considered subject indexes, and not vital record indexes.

 - Search complete, full-text content of the Green Bay Press-Gazette from 1999 using ProQuest, an online database that includes community events, schools, politics, government policies, cultural activities, local companies, state industries, and people in the community.
-Access is with your library card number.
+Remote access is with your library card number.

 - Search the Green Bay Press-Gazette covering January 1997-December 2003 in the library’s online catalog.